RECIPIENT TERMS OF SERVICE

 6) Recipient and Company each shall take all steps and execute all documents necessary for the implementation of arbitration proceedings.
 Neither the parties nor the arbitrator may disclose the content or results of any such arbitration, except as required by court order or applicable law, rule or regulation.
 The parties shall share equally the costs assessed by the AAA or the arbitrator and other joint costs of the arbitration, but each party shall bear its own attorneys’ and experts’ fees and other costs incurred that are solely attributable to that party’s decision and actions.

-7) Subject to the foregoing, Recipient agrees that exclusive jurisdiction for any dispute, claim or controversy arising from this Agreement shall be in the federal and state courts located in Santa Clara County, California, U.S.A.
+7) Subject to the foregoing, Recipient agrees that exclusive jurisdiction for any dispute, claim or controversy arising from this Agreement shall be in the federal and state courts located in Washington, District of Columbia, U.S.A.

 1) Governing Law.
 This Agreement is made and will be construed according to the substantive laws of the State of California without reference to its conflicts of law principles.